Ideal for novice mountaineers, and a superb acclimatisation climb if going on to higher mountains.

 We both thoroughly enjoyed our two weeks, particularly the trek itself and our ascent of Pisco.
 Our trip was very successful and the arrangements were seamless.
 Each of your team in Peru was extremely friendly and helpful.

 Rodolfo was an excellent guide and I certainly learnt a lot from him - he is clearly a very experienced and well respected guide.
 Other highlights were the food on the trek (which certainly exceeded expectations); and the guest house in Huaraz which was excellent.

 Thank you once again for your advice and assistance in organising our trek.
 Both David and myself would be more than happy to recommend Andean Trails to anyone wishing to undertake a similar holiday.

 E. Macleod, Pisco climb

-Bus from Huaraz to the start of the trek to Pisco base camp (L,D)
+We travel by private vehicle from Huaraz to the start of the trek.

-Trek from base camp to the road, bus to Huaraz, ends (B,L)
+Trek from Base Camp to the road, bus to Huaraz.

 All transport to and from the trek and Huaraz, full board at mountain hut or camping equipment, water and meals on the trek, and English-speaking mountain guide.

 International flights (we can look for these for you), insurance, tips, sleeping bags, climbing kit (ice axe, crampons etc (these can be hired) and items of a personal nature.